dotnet/docs-maui/docs/migration/multi-project-to-multi-project.md

 > - Upgrade or replace incompatible dependencies with .NET 8 versions.
 > - Compile and test your app.

-To simplify the upgrade process, you should create a new .NET MAUI library project of the same name as your Xamarin.Forms library project, and then copy in your code.
+To simplify the upgrade process, you should create a new .NET MAUI library project of the same name as your Xamarin.Forms library project, and then copy in your code, configuration, and resources.
 This is the approach outlined below.

 ## Update your Xamarin.Forms app